wethesongwriters/wethesongwriters/sign-up/index.md

 <h2>What's next</h2>

 Once we pair you with a songwriting partner, we'll send an email introducing you.
-The two of you can take it from there an communicate however you are both comfortable.
+The two of you can take it from there and communicate however you are both comfortable.

 <h2>Sharing your song</h2>